TheThingsNetwork/docs/README.md

 * Use the main file of each guide for the intro.
 * Use the `sections` front matter to include additional content from files relative to the guide, preferably in a subfolder with the same name.
 Make sure to start these files with `_` to prevent Jekyll for outputting them as stand-alone pages.
 * Store guide assets in the same folder as the markdown you need it in and include them by their filename.
 You can also use relative paths to re-use images from other guides.
-* Start links to other guides with `/` and the `/docs` baseurl will be prepended for you.
+* The `/docs` baseurl will be prepended to any links and image sources that start with `/`.
-* Start links to site assets with `/assets` and the `/docs` baseurl will be prepended for you.
+* Always end internal links with `/`.
 * Use blockquotes (`>`) to create callouts for important notes.
-* If you do a lot of edits please use a local build to preview.
+* If you do a lot of edits please use a local build to preview and test.

 ## Build local for preview and design